 Place water on the container, turn on the sous vide to the desired cooking temperature.
 Once the water comes up to temperature, add your bags to the water.
 Vacuum-sealed bags can be dropped directly into the water and allowed to float around.

-Cooking Temperatures and times can change.
+Cooking temperatures and times can vary.
 As a guide, shoot for 5 degrees below your favored temperature for a rest, and about 10 degrees if you plan to reheat and not eat immediately.

 Note that you can cook from frozen, it will just take longer.

-Once your meal is ready, open up the sous vide and sear using a grill, cast iron, torch, broiler... whatever.
-Just make sure that you do sear, as the appearance of any protein coming off the sous vide machine is... un-appealing.
+Once your meal is ready, open up the sous vide and sear using a grill, cast iron, torch, broiler or whatever.
+Just make sure that you do sear, as the appearance of any protein coming off the sous vide machine is rather un-appealing.